janani2908/aes-256-c-implementation/README.md

 # AES-256 Implementation in C

-This project demonstrates a simplified AES-256 encryption implementation written in C.
+This repository contains a simple educational implementation of AES-256 encryption in C.

-The purpose of this repository is educational and focuses on understanding the core AES transformations used in symmetric cryptography.
+The goal of this project is to demonstrate the basic internal transformations of the Advanced Encryption Standard (AES) used in symmetric cryptography.

 Features

 - AES-256 block encryption
 - ECB mode example
-- Round transformations
+- Core AES round transformations
   - SubBytes
   - ShiftRows
   - AddRoundKey